ECSH82795 - Sanctions for non-compliance: financial penalties: financial penalties framework: type 2 (trading whilst unregistered)

 £5,000 + (£200 x 7) = £6,400

 The above only produces the starting penalty.
+It is important to note that the maximum starting penalty is £100,000.

 Penalty reduction

-For type 2 penalties, reductions of 50% of the starting penalty value are available for businesses who have disclosed the contravention (trading whilst unregistered) without being prompted.
+For type 2 penalties, reductions of 50% of the starting penalty value are applied for businesses who have disclosed the contravention (trading whilst unregistered) without being prompted.
 Where a business applies to register without being prompted, this is considered an unprompted disclosure and the 50% reduction will be applied.

 Appropriateness review